Deep-Learning-Team-9/debias_vl/README.md

 # Mitigating multi-bias in Vision-Language Model with embedding vector redirection

+Team9.
 Taehyeok Ha, Kyoosik Lee, Hyeonbeen Park
-Team9

-Extended research of 'Debiasing Vision-Language Models via Biased Prompts'
+This repository is extended research of [Debiasing Vision-Language Models via Biased Prompts](https://github.com/chingyaoc/debias_vl)

 ## Environment

-The code has only been tested with the environment list below:
+The code has only been tested with the below environment and this can set by `requirements.txt`

 - python=3.6
 - torch=1.10.1
 - PIL